Retrospective

 A retrospective meeting is an important step in continuous improvement, and it should be held every time you conclude a milestone.
-Done right, a retro can be extremely productive, helping your team identify problems, discuss solutions and come up with new ideas on how to make future releases even better.
+Done right, a retrospective meeting can be extremely productive, helping your team identify problems, discuss solutions and come up with new ideas on how to make future releases even better.

 How to plan for it